A doctor may suggest injections as a treatment for osteoarthritis, an inflammatory condition of joint cartilage and bone.

-Corticosteroids work faster than hyaluronic acid injections, but their effects do not last as long.
+However, steroid injections may not help everyone.
 In some people, corticosteroid injections can help relieve pain and improve movement in the joint.
 Others do not find any pain relief from these shots.

 People with a extensive damage in the knee are less likely to see results.
 Even if the pain does improve, it may start to return from a few weeks to a few months after the shot.